Major Controversies Surrounding Tom Homan: A Detailed Timeline

 Loading Video...

-In March 2025, the Trump administration, under Homan's direction, deported two planeloads of people alleged to be Venezuelan gang members to El Salvador, defying a court order.
-Homan stated the administration completed the deportations because the court order was issued when the planes were in international airspace.
+In March 2025, two planeloads of people alleged to be Venezuelan gang members were deported to El Salvador, defying a court order blocking the deportations.
+Homan stated that the administration completed the deportations despite the court order.

 On 17 April 2025, Homan was interviewed by Kaitlan Collins about the deportation of American citizens to foreign prisons.
-He said that was “out of his lane” and threw the question over to Attorney-General Pam Bondi.
+He said that was "out of his lane" and deferred to Attorney-General Pam Bondi.

-In July 2024, at a National Conservatism Conference meeting, Homan vowed, regarding 2025, that he will run the "biggest deportation force this country has ever seen" if Trump returned to power.
+In July 2024, at a National Conservatism Conference meeting, Homan referenced 2025 and his plans to run the biggest deportation force the country has ever seen if Trump returns to office.